 Preserving Ecosystems

 This isn’t just about saving a few trees or some cute lemurs (though that’s certainly part of it).
 We’re talking about preserving one of the most unique ecosystems on the planet.
-Madagascar is a biodiversity hotspot, home to species you won’t find anywhere else on Earth.
-It’s like nature’s own limited edition collection, and now it’s got some serious protection.
+In addition, Madagascar is a biodiversity hotspot, home to species you won’t find anywhere else on Earth.
+It’s also like nature’s own limited edition collection.
+For now it’s got some serious protection.

 Conservation Always Wins